Accommodation

 How do I apply for partnered accommodation at Campus Living Villages?

-You can apply for accommodation through the CLV website.
-If you’re joining us from September 2024, room bookings are now open.
-You'll need your student ID number to book a room, this will be included on any of the emails you've received from us about your application.
+You will need your student ID number to register for a room, this will be included on any of the emails you’ve received from us about your application.

 How do the room types differ in partnered accommodation, and what are the costs?